drbulu/healthyAir_DSc_proj/01_Data_Prep/asthma_data_source_prep_01.md

-# Asthma Data Component - Data Processing Strategy
+# Asthma Data Preparation I - Data Processing Strategy

+## Introduction

 Before commencing the project, it is a good idea to have a path towards efficiently acquiring and processing data, given the amount of it to be processed.